 - The HFS (Hierarchical File Server) is a centrally funded service providing backup and long-term archive services to Senior Members, Post-graduates and Staff.
 To use the HFS you will need to install the appropriate TSM client.
 You will need the same client for Snow Leopard (10.6) or above (an older version does exsist for Leopard).

-- Hardware and purchasing
+- Purchasing and Repairs

 From getting your existing Apple computer fixed to buying a new one, these pointers will get you on the right track: